StClairRoboticsClub/stclairroboticsclub.github.io/replit.md

 - ✅ Alt text on images

 ## Recent Changes

+**November 3, 2025 - GitHub Pages Professional Structure**
+- Reorganized project with professional `/docs` directory for GitHub Pages
+- Moved all website files from `websiteTemplate-html/` to `/docs`
+- Updated server.py to serve from `/docs` directory
+- Created comprehensive GitHub Pages deployment guide (GITHUB_PAGES_SETUP.md)
+- Cleaned up root directory for better organization
+- Updated all documentation to reflect new structure
+- **Ready for production deployment to GitHub Pages**

 **November 3, 2025 - Event Photos with Carousel & Lightbox**
 - Added "Recent Events" section to homepage with interactive photo carousels